matthiaaas/express-file-routing/README.md

 app.listen(2000)
 ```

-**Note:** If you environment does not support top-level await, you might need to wrap you code in an async function.
+**Note:** If your environment does not support top-level await, you might need to wrap you code in an async function.